Napoleon

 - Vent inspection: Ensure the PVC venting is properly sealed and sloped, and that terminations are not allowing flue gases to recirculate into the intake.

-- Clean rust: Light surface rust on burners and cabinet can be brushed off with a wire brush.
+- Clean rust: Light surface rust on burners and the cabinet can be brushed off with a wire brush.
 Severely corroded burners or heat exchanger surfaces require replacement.

 - Combustion air: Make sure combustion air openings or intake piping are not blocked.